Weak error expansion of a stopped numerical scheme for singular Langevin process: Weak error expansion

 where $L$ is the generator defined in~\eqref{eq:generateur}.
 For any $\varepsilon>0$, we have

 for some $C>0$, and this implies the first two points.
-Now all that remains to do to show the third point is to show that inequality~\eqref{eq:Lyapunov_explicit} remains true for the numerical scheme, as it stays in the region of space where $U\leqslant 1/\delta^{l}$.
-To this end, introduce a regularized potential and a corresponding modified kinetic energy
+Now all that remains to do to show the third point is to show that inequality~\eqref{eq:Lyapunov_explicit} remains true for the numerical scheme, as it stays in the region of space where $U=O( \delta^{-\ell})$.
+Recall the definition of $\hat U$ and $\hat W$ from Lemma~\ref{lem:regularized-pot}.
+We introduce the following numerical scheme, counterpart of the scheme~\eqref{def:schema_Euler} for the Hamiltonian $\hat H$: